crawfxrd/gba-dev-rs/README.md

 GCC is used for compiling the non-Rust code.
 Assembly must be used to write the ROM header and the master ISR.
-Any addition ARM functions would also have to be written in assembly or C, as Rust cannot mix Thumb and ARM states.
+Any addition ARM functions would also have to be written in assembly or C, as mixing Thumb and ARM states in Rust is [unusably inefficient][instruction_set].

 GCC is also required for linking the object files into the final ELF binary.
 `rust-lld` cannot be used for linking because it will emit a `blx` instruction